sellmenn/Knights-Tour/readme.md

 | Open    | 351 986     |   509.80   |
 | Closed  | 60 164      |   532.16   |

----

-# HOW TO RUN
+## Usage
-1. Ensure all modules in requirements.txt have been installed.
-Simply use `pip3 install -r requirements.txt` in your terminal.
+1. Use `pip3 install -r requirements.txt` in your terminal to ensure required modules have been installed.
-2. Command line argument usage: `python3 analyse.py open/closed length`
+2. Command line argument usage: `python3 analyse.py open/closed length` or `python3 analyse.py`.
-3. Alternatively, enter `python3 analyse.py` and follow terminal prompts.

-##### Results
+> Accessing Results:
-- The program will create an empty directory Results if it does not already exist.
+>> The program will create an empty directory 'Results' if it does not already exist, where solutions are sorted into individual '.txt' files.
-- Solutions are sorted into individual '.txt' files (Open_01.txt for solutions stemming from coordinate (0,1))
+>>> e.g. Open_01.txt for solutions stemming from coordinate (0,1)
-- Data is summarised in a separate csv file (Open_KT.csv or Closed_KT.csv).
-Both are contained in the Results directory.
+>> Data is summarised in a separate csv file 'Open_KT.csv' or 'Closed_KT.csv'.

-##### Further Configuration
+> Further Configuration:
-- The global variable `MAX` in analyse.py can be varied to adjust the depth of search for each starting coordinate.
+>> The global variable `MAX` in analyse.py can be varied to adjust the depth of search for each starting coordinate.
 The default setting of 500000 results in an approximate run-time of 330 seconds.
-- The global variable `H_PROB` in analyse.py can be varied between 0 and 1 to adjust the conformity to Warnsdorff’s Rule.
+>> The global variable `H_PROB` in analyse.py can be varied between 0 and 1 to adjust the conformity to Warnsdorff’s Rule.

----

-# PROJECT IMPLEMENTATION
+## PROJECT IMPLEMENTATION
 The project includes three files:
 1. util.py - contains the `Board and Knight class.
 2. search.py - contains the Stack and Node class, find_KT() and backtrack() functions.